squins/ooverkommelig/README.md

 ## Download

-To add OOverkommelig to your Gradle project, add the following to your build script:
+To add OOverkommelig to your Gradle project, add the following to your build script written in Groovy:

     repositories {
         maven {